Did you know that 100% of WordPress sites have a

 .htaccess file is, and how to create it.

-Now that it is ready, discover how to customize it in 5 different places:
+Now that it's ready, discover how to customize it in 5 different places:

 - To the root of your server

 Come on, let's start right away with the root of the site.
 You will see, this will be the most consistent piece.
 As in all computer languages, the

 .htaccess file allows you to include comments.
 In our case, just add the

 # symbol at the beginning of the line and it will be ignored.
 This is very useful to remember what lines of code do.
 You will have the opportunity to see comments in the examples in this article.

 .htaccess file located in the root directory of your site

 If your installation is OK, you will find an